topxeq/gox/README.md

 > gox -remote https://raw.githubusercontent.com/topxeq/gox/master/scripts/basica.gox

 Gox will try to download the script first and then run it.

+### Run with a magic number(acquired from somewhere)

+> gox 18

+Gox will try to download the script associated with the magic number and then run it.

+MNS(Magic-Number-Script) can also be executed in the shell mode, i.e.

+> gox
+> \>magic(18)

 ### Encrypt source code file